SimonvBez/SatisfactoryTrainRearranger/README.md

 - Does this work with mods?
   - I have only used this on a vanilla save, but my guess is probably!
 Make a backup of your original save just in case though.
 - What if I have several Stations/Trains of the same name?
   - No worries!
-Though they can only keep the same relative order.
-Meaning if you have 2 Trains named "ChooChoo", the first "ChooChoo" in the new list will always be the first "ChooChoo" in the old list.
+Though they can only stay in the same relative order.
+Meaning if you have 2 Trains named "ChooChoo", the first "ChooChoo" in the old list will always be the first "ChooChoo" in the new list, second the second, etc.
 - Does rearranging the Stations mess with any of the Self-Driving Trains?
   - No, all Trains will continue working as intended.
 This tool only changes the Time Table's visual list order.
 - Does this tool work with several seperated rail networks?